 Most big ceiling fan options are available with blade spans ranging from 60" all the way to a massive 99" option.
 If you are opting for a large fan for your home, it's critical that you understand exactly how big of a fan your room can accommodate.
 Ceiling fan size is measured from the end of one blade to the end of the opposite blade, giving you a diameter in inches.
 Standard ceiling fan sizes range between 44" and 52", making anything 60" or larger a big deal.

 Before beginning your search for a new ceiling fan, pull out the measuring tape and gather the dimensions of your space.
-Assuming you'll be installing a large fan on a ceiling that is higher than 8-feet, you'll have a few different mounting options available to you:
+Assuming you'll be installing a large fan on a ceiling that is higher than 8 feet, you'll have a few different mounting options available to you:

-With a blade span and mounting style in mind, you're ready refine your options by colors, finishes and the special features you prefer in a ceiling fan.
-Take note of the fan's airflow efficiency metrics and consider fans with a remote control for added convenience.
+With a blade span and mounting style in mind, you're ready to refine your options by colors, finishes and the special features you prefer in a ceiling fan.
+Take note of the fan's airflow efficiency metrics and consider fans with remote control for added convenience.
 If you have any questions about the large fans featured here, please call our ceiling fan experts at 877.445.4486.

 If your outdoor space isn't quite large enough to fit a ceiling fan with a 7-foot blade span, there are plenty of more petite options included in the assortment of outdoor ceiling fans.
-Outdoor ceiling fans are also damp or wet rated, ensuring safe use where the presence of water is inevitable.
+Outdoor ceiling fans are also damp or wet-rated, ensuring safe use where the presence of water is inevitable.
 On the opposite side of the size spectrum, you may prefer small ceiling fans for home offices, bedrooms and breakfast nooks.
 And consider pairing any fan you choose with floor and table lamps to layer the level of lighting available in the room.
 Or, if you have too much light in any given room, opt for a ceiling fan without light.